PelionIoT/nanostack-border-router/README.md

 Serial connection settings for the Nanorouter are as follows:

-* Baud-rate = 115200
+* Baud-rate = 115200.
-* Data bits = 8
+* Data bits = 8.
-* Stop bits = 1
+* Stop bits = 1.

 If there is no input from the serial terminal, press the **Reset** button of the development board.

-In the PuTTY main screen, save the session and click **Open**.
+In the PuTTY main screen, save the session, and click **Open**.
 This opens a console window showing debug messages from the application.
 If the console screen is blank, you may need to press the **Reset** button of the board to see the debug information.
 The serial output from the 6LoWPAN border router looks something like this in the console:

 ```
 [INFO][app ]: Starting Nanostack border router...